 - Read through the following instructions carefully; make a shopping list and head off to your local Hardware.

 - Please keep children away whilst performing any of these removal techniques.

 - Ensure all products used below are stored away after use, in a childproof cabinet or locked storage unit.

 - Try any of these methods on a small inconspicuous area first, as the product applied might cause damage painted/varnished furniture.
 These methods do not damage ceramic tiles or glass.

 - Ensure all packaging is discarded afterwards, plastic can be dangerous when swallowed.

 - Remove all excess silicone (as much possible without damaging the furniture) with a silicone removal tool/blade or a paint/window scraper.
 (Academy Brushware Window Scraper)

 - Spray the affected area with Soudal Sealant Remover (Available at Builders Warehouse) and leave for 10 minutes.
 THIS WILL NOT DAMAGE YOUR FURNITURE.

 - Wipe off and repeat if necessary.

-- If there is still any residue left, use a cloth with Powafix Benzine (Wood) or Powafix Acetone (Metal and Tiles) to rub off.
+- If there is still any residue left, use a cloth with Powafix Benzine or Paraffin (Wood) or Powafix Acetone (Metal and Tiles) and rub vigorously.

 - Silicone removal tool or a paint/window scraper